matchilling/github-metrics/README.md

 # ...
 ```

-If you have docker installed, try `make run` to explore the metric, the target which spins up a Graphite stack and injects some [sample data](./data/example.db).
-The Graphite UI is being exposed on [localhost:80](http://localhost).
+If you have docker installed, try `make run` to explore the metric.
+The target spins up a Graphite stack and injects some [sample data](./data/example.db) which can be explored through the exposed Graphite UI on [localhost:80](http://localhost).